Overview

 Industry

-The energy consumption of the industrial sector has decreased significantly between 2000 and 2021, by approximately 1.9% per year.
-Approximately a quarter of the energy consumption of the industrial sector is consumed by energy-intensive industries - the non-metallic mineral industry and the paper industry.
+Energy consumption in the industrial sector has decreased significantly between 2000 and 2022, by approximately 38% or 2.1% per year.
+About a quarter of the energy consumption of the industrial sector is consumed by two energy-intensive industries - non-metallic minerals (i.e. cement) and pulp and paper.
+Chemicals and metal production is small in the Estonian manufacturing industry.
+The most important industries for Estonia are forestry and food industry (incl. under “other branches”).

 Figure 11: Final energy consumption of industry by branch

-Source: ODYSSEESince 2000, cement has been produced in Estonia from imported clinker.
-Therefore, the energy consumption required to produce one unit of cement has decreased by 95% in 2021 compared to 2000.
-The energy consumption required to produce one unit of paper has decreased by about 47% (3% per year) over the same period.
+Source: ODYSSEEThe most energy-intensive industries in Estonia used to be the cement and paper industries.
+However, starting in 2020, energy-intensive clinker production will no longer take place in Estonia, and cement will be made from imported clinker.
+Therefore, in 2022, the energy consumption needed to produce a ton of cement has decreased by approximately 97% compared to 2000.
+The energy consumption required to produce a ton of paper has decreased by approx. 52% (3.2% per year) in the same period.

 Figure 12: Unit consumption of energy‐intensive products (toe/t)